 “I really wanted this fellowship!
 Being at the USAID Office, meeting influential people and seeing how much I could learn really cemented how important this opportunity could be for me,” she said.
 Her wish came true; the same week as her interview she received word that she was chosen as a 2020 Payne Fellow.

 The Payne Fellowship Award is extremely competitive.
 Out of 526 national applicants, only nine received the highly coveted award this year.
 The Payne Fellowship Program provides awardees up to $48,000 annually for a two-year master’s degree plus an annual $16,000 stipend for housing, transportation, and related expenses.
 Fellows who complete the Payne Program and USAID Foreign Service entry requirements will receive appointments as Foreign Service Officers with the U.S. Agency for International Development.

-According to Maria Elena Vivas-House, director of the Donald M. Payne International Fellowship Program, the 2020 fellows embody the strength, talent, and diversity of our nation: 88% self-identify as a member of a racial or ethnic group under-represented in the USAID.
+According to Maria Elena Vivas-House, Director, Donald M. Payne International Fellowship Program, the 2020 Fellows embody the strength, talent and diversity of our nation: 88% self-identify as a member of a racial or ethnic group under-represented in the USAID.
 They are selected based on rigorous criteria, they offer wide-ranging experience in international and domestic organizations, and they have participated in internationally focused programs.
 These fellows are selected as the next generation of USAID Foreign Service Officers.

 Born and raised in North Carolina, Segule is a curious and high achiever.
 From an early age she was interested in medicine, and she took her first engineering class in 8th grade through an NC State’s Math/Science Education Network Pre-College Program at Ligon Middle School in Raleigh.
 “Here I realized that you can bring engineering skills and knowledge together to try to change the world for the better and solve global problems.”
 This realization sparked Segule’s passion to travel, learn, and help.
 She has already traveled to 34 countries.